midoriarmstrong/mistria-crop-planner/README.md

 ## Licensing

 All included image assets are copyright © NPC Studio or any other respective owners, and are not included under the MIT license of the project code.
+Assets are used under fair use provisions.
+No part of this project is for profit.